 But despite its close proximity to Sneferu’s structure, which was most likely built atop solid bedrock, the Black Pyramid was constructed on much softer ground.
 This is what likely caused the mudbrick pyramid to collapse.

 Notably, despite the Black Pyramid’s ruined state, its pyramidion is the most complete royal pyramidion ever found.
 Pyramidions functioned as a pyramid’s capstone, and they also represented the whole pyramid in miniature, utilizing the same angle and proportions of the original.

 Amenemhat III’s is well worth a look during your visit to the Cairo Museum (or who knows – maybe it will soon be transported to the Grand Egyptian Museum).
 The carvings show a winged sun disk above two eyes (wedjat) and below them three signs for nefer, or beauty.
 The hieroglyphs read: ‘Amenemhet beholds the perfection of Re.’

 The 13th Dynasty at Dahshur

 Compared to the other dynasties of the Middle Kingdom, we know relatively little about the 13th Dynasty.

-Their base of operations was near the Fayoum Oasis but the power of the pharaohs was likely well on the decline by this point.
+Like the 12th Dynasty, their base of operations was near the Fayoum Oasis.
+But the power of the pharaohs was likely well on the decline by this point.
 Eventually, all of Egypt would be taken over by the invading Hyksos.